Bexorg-Inc/OTP-FM/README.md

 ## Reproducing Experiments

-For reproducing the experiments from the ICML paper, see [REPRODUCIBILITY.md](REPRODUCIBILITY.md).
+For reproducing OTP-FM experiments from the ICML paper, see [REPRODUCIBILITY.md](REPRODUCIBILITY.md).
+For details on our benchmarking of previous methods, see https://github.com/rkansal47/OTP-FM-benchmarking.